menicgiulia/NetMedPy/README.md

        - 'p_value_single_tail': One-tail P-value associated with the proximity z-score
        - 'p_value_double_tail': Two-tail P-value associated with the proximity z-score
        - 'p_val': P-value associated with the z-score.
-       - 'raw_amspl': The raw average minimum shortest path length between sets T and S.
+       - 'raw_amspl': The raw average minimum shortest path length between the two sets of interest.
        - 'dist': A list containing distances from each randomization iteration.